 Day-time:

-If you visit the site in daylight, you can capture an amazing 360-degree view of the Shinjuku.
+If you visit the site in daylight, you can capture Shinjuku’s stunning 360-degree view, highlighting its iconic skyscrapers, busy streets, and vibrant atmosphere.

 Try to also spot the Tokyo Skytree, together with other Tokyo landmarks like Tokyo Tower and Mount Fuji.